lushen124/Universal-GBA-FE-Randomizer-Windows/README.md

 ## Latest Updates

+**June 12, 2015**

+Added logic to demote and delevel units as necessary.
+Need to figure out some better deleveling logic because RR Karel starts with straight 0s and 1 HP with his growths.
+Meanwhile, crappy growth characters like Niime and Yodel barely have any stats taken off.

 **June 11, 2015**

 Finished up a first pass at Reverse Recruitment.
 Characters have not been leveled (or rather de-leveled) properly yet, so the game is hilariously broken.
 Will figure out a way of de-leveling next (probably just the reverse of leveling, i.e. growths become a chance to stat down instead of up).